 - IT Services

-At Regis College, we believe that career exploration and preparation is an integral part of a college education.
+At Regis College, career exploration and preparation is an integral part of a college education.
 Regis College students participate in experiential learning through a host of beyond-the-classroom activities: internships, clinical rotations, student teaching, study abroad programs, service learning, participation in extra-curricular activities and other programs designed to develop a portfolio of marketable skills that is now required by employers.
 As a result, the Regis College approach to career exploration and preparation is designed so that students learn how to build a resume of marketable skills throughout their college experience thereby preparing them for a successful transition from college to the working world and/or graduate school.

 Using a curriculum that’s unique to Regis College, our students are taught the life skill of how to identify and land the job that’s right for them.